March 20, 2026

 Natural Numbers

-Conditions (3) and (4) eliminate branches and loops, and (5) excludes any sequences other than 0,1,2,3,\dots.
-This ensures that natural numbers form a single straight path.
+(3) and (4) eliminate branches and loops, and (5) eliminates sequences other than “0,1,2,\dots”.
+From this figure, you can see that it excludes other cases so that natural numbers become a single path like “0,1,2,3,\dots”.

-Now, let’s construct natural numbers using only sets.
-Since sets are the basic building blocks of mathematics, if we can build natural numbers from sets, we can treat them as mathematical objects.
+Then, let’s construct natural numbers using only sets.
+As explained at the beginning, sets are the basic elements of mathematics, so if we can construct the structure of natural numbers with just sets, natural numbers can also be treated as elements of mathematics.

 3.Axiomatic Set Theory